Revalidation of MCA STCW CoCs

-You will need to submit your CoC, a valid ENG1 medical certificate, testimonials and certificate of discharge showing at least 12 months yacht service in the past 5 years.
-If you are applying after 31st December 2016, your Basic & Advanced Fire and Safety certificates or proof of refresher training must be submitted with your application.
+Deck & Engineer officers will need to submit your CoC, a valid ENG1 medical certificate and discharge book/cert of discharge showing the required service.
+Your Basic & Advanced Fire and Safety certificates or proof of refresher training must also be submitted with your application.

 There is no requirement to submit a HELM certificate when applying for revalidation of a CoC.

 Further details on sea service requirements:

 Your service must have gone through the new Sea Service Verification Process – please click here to read about new regulations.

 For the revalidation of Unlimited CoCs you will need to prove that you have served as a master or deck officer in any seagoing ship (other than fishing vessels) of more than 80 gross tonnes or 24 metres in length for at least 12 months within the last five years.

 For the revalidation of Yacht CoCs, the MCA will accept onboard yacht service in the deck department, where you must have served as a Master or deck officer in yachts of more than 15 metres.

 For the revalidation of a Code Vessel CoC, the MCA will accept 6 months seagoing service (on code vessels) during the 5 years prior to revalidating your CoC.

 Masters must also provide a company letter to verify their sea service.
 Self certified seatime will not be accepted.

 Engineering CoCs – you will need to prove that you have served as an engineer officer on any sea-going ship of at least 350 kilowatts power for at least 12 months within the last five years.